Orelab/robot-arm/README.md

 and send it to the robot arm throw the serial port.

-The project also provide the sketch (aka the program) - located into the 'arduino' folder - which must be uploaded into the Arduino board.
+The project also provide the sketch (aka the program) - located into the 'arduino-arm' folder - which must be uploaded into the Arduino board.

 ![An Arduino robot arm](/IMG_20180820_143853.resized.jpg)